-The motherboard is design for the PC user who wants highest possible quality and value in a small package .
-It includes:
+The 911CF/912CF/913CF are design for the PC user who wants highest possible quality and value in a small package .
+This motherboard include:

 • Support Jumperless solution, can setting Front Side Bus Frequency (CPU Host Clock), and CPU ratio in BIOS SETUP "Frequency / Voltage Control".